aregtech/areg-sdk/docs/DEVELOP.md

 5. Constant values, needed by interface.
 6. Any additional file to include.

-The service interfaces can be defined in a prototype XML document to be used to generate all required base objects to extend and develop service or service clients.
-An example of the service interface prototype is [Sample.siml](./Sample.siml).
+The service interfaces can be defined in a prototype XML document used to generate base objects to extend and develop the service or the service client(s).
+An example of the service interface prototype is [Sample.siml](./Sample.siml), which contains all sections.

-> 💡 There is a UI tool to help to define interface, which is in development state and will be available in next release.
+> 💡 The design UI tool to define interface is in development state and will be available in next release.

 ### Public and Local services